Meet The Coaches

-After working in the fashion industry for 6 years (and realizing there was so much more to life than shopping), Mary made a career transition in 2015 and joined the team at Ranfone Training Systems, in Hamden, CT, as a strength coach.
+After working in the fashion industry for 6 years (and realizing there was way more to life than retail events and working behind a desk), Mary made a career transition in 2015 and joined the team at Ranfone Training Systems, in Hamden, CT, as a strength coach.
 She began coaching runners with Mckirdy Trained in 2016; and launched LRP in 2017.

-She has had the pleasure of coaching runners of all levels and abilities - from sub-3 marathons to beginner 5ks.
+On the running coaching front: she has had the pleasure of coaching athletes of all levels and abilities - from sub-3 marathons to beginner 5ks.
 She believes in a slow progression and constant communication between coach and athlete.
-She specializes in injury comeback.
+As a mother to two babies (a little boy, born in July, 2019...and a little girl, born in September, 2021) Mary loves working with postpartum mamas, and believes in meeting yourself where you are as an athlete, and flourishing from there.

 Mary started running in 2010 as a hobby and whittled her marathon PR from a 3:44 to a 3:06, and her half marathon from a 1:48 to a 1:25.
 When the pandemic hit, she also decided to start exploring shorter distances, running a 18:31 5k and 38:44 10k in the fall of 2020.

 She also writes the blog itsamarython.

 As native of New Zealand, I grew up competing in a wide array of sports - judo, equestrian, volleyball, netball and settled on distance running in my senior year of high school.
 I was fortunate enough to enjoy some immediate success which secured me a D1 scholarship to the United States.
 Cross country was my favorite season and I received multiple Academic All-American and All-Region honors and hold our indoor record over 5000m.